Roll Up Your Sleeves and Get Your Boots Wet!

 Why sample?
 During the warm summer months, harmful algae blooms may be detected in Puget Sound.
 Data results are reported to both the Departments of Health and Ecology to help identify and track harmful algae blooms such as those that produce paralytic shellfish disease toxins.

-Stream bug – macroinvertebrate monitoring (July–August)
+Stream bug – macroinvertebrate monitoring (April-July)

 Aquatic insects are an essential part of the food web and major source of food for juvenile salmon.
 Benthic macroinvertebrates or “stream bugs” are small aquatic insects that live in the gravel layer at the bottom of a stream.
 Join us in sampling local streams to determine stream health and macroinvertebrate diversity.